PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provisioning_instructions.md

 * The [manifest tool](https://github.com/ARMmbed/manifest-tool).
 See the Device Management documentation [for an installation guide](https://cloud.mbed.com/docs/latest/cloud-requirements/manifest-tutorial.html).

-* <a href="https://os.mbed.com/account/login/" target="_blank">A Pelion Device Management Account</a>
+* <a href="https://os.mbed.com/account/login/" target="_blank">A Pelion Device Management Account</a>.

+## Preliminary steps

+### Mandatory: API key and update authenticity certificate

-* An API key from [Pelion Device Management](https://cloud.mbed.com/docs/latest/integrate-web-app/api-keys.html).
-Be sure to copy the key when prompted.
+1. Create an API key for [Pelion Device Management](https://cloud.mbed.com/docs/latest/integrate-web-app/api-keys.html).
+Be sure to copy the key when prompted - you will need to store it on the device before you begin provisioning.

-* An `update_default_resources.c` file, created with the manifest tool:
+1. Create an `update_default_resources.c` file with your update authenticity certificate, created with the manifest tool:

     1. Create an update resources directory, such as `./update-resources`: